photo credit: Sandy Noto

 Tacos Y Tamales Fest

-This Mexican festival takes place in Pilsen on the stretch of 16th street with all the colorful murals.
+This Mexican food, music, and dance festival takes place in Pilsen on the stretch of 16th Street with all the colorful murals.
 And the food here isn’t just from restaurants—you’ll find coolers and carts helmed by locals.
-There are tacos and tamales filled with chicken and green mole, steak and red mole, pork ground beef, kale, cheese, and just about anything else.
-There are also other dishes like enchiladas, tortas, elotes, churros, and piña coladas along with art and music.
+Along with tacos and tamales filled with chicken and green mole, there are also other dishes like enchiladas, tortas, elotes, churros, and piña coladas.
 Check here for info.

 Taste of Lincoln Avenue